yi-miao/Screen-Capture-and-Share-with-Python/README.md

 - live video and
 - screenshots

-are only different types of contents which are independent.
-Same technologies
+are only different types of contents which are independent of the technologies
-can be used to process them.
+used to process them.

 Please refer that project about the details for
 1. Client-Server programming with socket